SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-02-What-is-OrgandSpace-CF/README.md

 [Back to the Overview](../README.md)
 - - - -

-Basic Understanding of Org and Space.
+# Exercise 02 - Basic Understanding of Org and Space.

-Intro:
+## Introduction
 On SAP Cloud Platform - Cloud Foundry you will hear terms like Global account, Organization, Spaces, api endpoint.
 In this document we will explain those terms: